Knots for Stair Ropes & Handrails

 Knots: installation notes

-We take the total length measurement of a stair rope to be the distance between the centres of the end brackets, with the two knots sitting outside this: for a two ply knot this would add approx 50mm (2 inches) at each end - for the three ply knot, 80mm (3 inches) each end.
+We take the total length measurement of a rope bannister or handrail to be the distance between the centres of the end brackets, with the two knots sitting outside this: for a two ply knot this would add approx 50mm (2 inches) at each end - for the three ply knot, 80mm (3 inches) each end.

 Eye splice ends with Turks head whippings on a short hemp handrail